 Hormonal changes have also been known to contribute to back pain.
 A malfunction in the sacroiliac joint is one example of this.
 The sacroiliac joint allows for a natural alternating movement while walking.
-During pregnancy, hormonal changes increase the elasticity of the ligaments that control the joint, resulting in increased movement, instability and, ultimately, pain.
+During pregnancy, hormonal changes increase the elasticity of the ligaments that control the joint, resulting in increased movement, instability, and pain.

 There are various ways to help mitigate your back pain.
 We recommend seeking a professional medical opinion to rule out any serious conditions and to get treatment options based on your unique condition.
 Below are a few pain management methods your doctor may suggest.

 Engage in Regular Exercise

 Regular exercise is an easy way to boost your spine health.
 Staying active can help to prevent and alleviate back pain.
 Every bit of physical activity counts whether you’re taking a yoga class, walking the dog, or working in the yard.
 Stretching is also an integral part of an exercise routine.
 We recommend the following stretches to help prevent or alleviate pregnancy back pain.

 - Start on your hands and knees, with your knees wider than hip-width apart.

 - Keeping your hands and knees in position, slowly push your hips back until your forehead is resting on or close to the ground.

 - Take several deep breaths before returning to the starting position.